salman611/TicTacToe-Project1/README.md

 - Keep track of multiple game rounds with a win, lose and tie counter
 - Allow players to customize their tokens (X, O, name, picture, etc)
-- Use LocalStorage to persist data locally to allow games to continue after page refresh or loss of internet connectivity
+- Use [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to persist data locally to allow games to continue after page refresh or loss of internet connectivity
 - Involve Audio in your game
 - Create an AI opponent: teach JavaScript to play an unbeatable game against you
 - Make your site fully responsive so that it is playable from a mobile phone
 - Get inventive with your styling e.g. use hover effects or animations

+#### Super Potential Extra Tic Tac Toe Features

+- Allow 2 players to play online with each other using any means such as WebSockets, Firebase, or other 3rd-party services.

 ## README Suggestions